3C277.1 e-MERLIN workshop: Part 1 - Calibration

 plotfile='')

-Apply the delay and bandpass solutions to the calibration sources as a test, to check that they have the desired effect of producing a flat bandpass for the phase-reference.
-There is no need to apply the time-dependent calibration as we have not derived this for the phase-reference source anyway.
+Apply the delay and bandpass solutions to the calibration sources as a test to ensure they effectively produce a flat bandpass for the phase reference.
+There is no need to implement the time-dependent calibration yet, as we have not derived this for the phase reference source.

 • applymode can be used to flag data with failed solutions but we do not want that here as this is just a test.

-• The interp parameter can take two values for each gaintable to be applied, the first determining interpolation in time and the second in frequency.
-The times of data to be corrected may coincide with, or be bracketed by the times of calibration solutions, in which case linear interpolation can be used, the default, normally used if applying solutions derived from a source to itself, or from phase ref to target in alternating scans.
-However, if solutions are to be extrapolated in time from one source to another which are not interleaved, then nearest is used.
-A similar argument covers frequency.
-There are additional modes not used here (see help applycal).
+• The interp parameter can take two values for each gaintable to be applied, with the first determining interpolation in time and the second in frequency.
+The times of data that need correction may coincide with, or be bracketed by, the times of calibration solutions.
+In this situation, linear interpolation can be used as the default, which is typically applied when using solutions derived from a source to itself or from phase ref to target in alternating scans.
+However, if solutions need to be extrapolated in time from one source to another that are not interleaved, then nearest is used.
+Similar reasoning applies to frequency.
+There are additional modes not covered here (see help applycal).

-The delay correction ('K') table contains entries for all sources except the target.
-The phase reference scans bracket the target scans so it is OK to use the default 'linear' interpolation.
+The delay correction ('K') table includes entries for all sources except the target.
+The phase reference scans bracket the target scans, so it is acceptable to use the default 'linear' interpolation.

-The bandpass ('B1') table is derived from just two bandpass calibration observation and there may be data for other sources outside these times, so extrapolation in time is needed, using 'linear'. 'linear' interpolation is OK for the bandpass calibrator in frequency.
+The bandpass ('B1') table is derived from only two bandpass calibration observations, and there may be data for other sources beyond these times.
+Thus, extrapolation in time is necessary, using 'linear'. 'linear' interpolation is acceptable for the bandpass calibrator in frequency.

-If you are finding your laptop is slow, you can skip this applycal and the plotms immediately after and just look at the figures here and go to Step 9.
+If you find that your laptop is slow, you can skip the applycal and the plotms immediately after, and simply look at the figures here before proceeding to step 9.

 applycal(vis='all_avg.ms',